santosh-gh/k8s-22-deployment/README.md

     --personal=true \
     --private=false

-    Use the provided GitHub username and token to authenticate with your repository.
+    Create a Git repo

-    Install the Flux components in your Kubernetes cluster.
+    Install the Flux components in Kubernetes cluster.

-    Configure Flux to watch your Git repository for changes and automatically deploy your applications.
+    Configure Flux to reconcile manifests underclusters/flux-demo/

     k get all -n flux-system

 # Setting Up FluxCD to Deploy the Application